shift() Method: Shift Values in Column Up or Down¶

 ORDER BY ride_start_time ASC

-, I can subtract the time between a new bike ride's start time and the previous ride's end time.
+Given this new column for previous_ride_end_time, I can subtract the time between a new bike ride's start time and the previous ride's end time.
 The result is the duration the bike was idle between rides.

 df_bike_rides['duration_bike_idle_between_rides'] = df_bike_rides['ride_start_time'] - df_bike_rides['previous_ride_end_time']

-View df_bike_rides
+View df_bike_rides.

 df_bike_rides

-ride_start_time | ride_end_time | previous_ride_end_time | duration_bike_idle_between_rides | |
+| ride_start_time | ride_end_time | previous_ride_end_time | duration_bike_idle_between_rides | |

-0 | 2019-04-21 21:23:29.711347 | 2019-04-21 21:41:29.711347 | NaT | NaT |
+| 0 | 2019-04-21 21:23:29.711347 | 2019-04-21 21:41:29.711347 | NaT | NaT |

-1 | 2019-04-21 22:43:29.711347 | 2019-04-21 22:51:29.711347 | 2019-04-21 21:41:29.711347 | 01:02:00 |
+| 1 | 2019-04-21 22:43:29.711347 | 2019-04-21 22:51:29.711347 | 2019-04-21 21:41:29.711347 | 01:02:00 |

-2 | 2019-04-21 23:07:29.711347 | 2019-04-21 23:23:29.711347 | 2019-04-21 22:51:29.711347 | 00:16:00 |
+| 2 | 2019-04-21 23:07:29.711347 | 2019-04-21 23:23:29.711347 | 2019-04-21 22:51:29.711347 | 00:16:00 |

-3 | 2019-04-22 01:00:29.711347 | 2019-04-22 01:19:29.711347 | 2019-04-21 23:23:29.711347 | 01:37:00 |
+| 3 | 2019-04-22 01:00:29.711347 | 2019-04-22 01:19:29.711347 | 2019-04-21 23:23:29.711347 | 01:37:00 |

-4 | 2019-04-22 02:14:29.711347 | 2019-04-22 02:20:29.711347 | 2019-04-22 01:19:29.711347 | 00:55:00 |
+| 4 | 2019-04-22 02:14:29.711347 | 2019-04-22 02:20:29.711347 | 2019-04-22 01:19:29.711347 | 00:55:00 |

-5 | 2019-04-22 03:45:29.711347 | 2019-04-22 03:55:29.711347 | 2019-04-22 02:20:29.711347 | 01:25:00 |
+| 5 | 2019-04-22 03:45:29.711347 | 2019-04-22 03:55:29.711347 | 2019-04-22 02:20:29.711347 | 01:25:00 |

-is equivalent to saying 1 hour and 2 minutes.
+The new column duration_bike_idle_between_rides shows the duration of idle bike time between rides in the format HH-MM-SS.
+The value of 01:02:00 is equivalent to saying 1 hour and 2 minutes.
 Below, I convert that timedelta format into a single numerical value of minutes.
-I utilize the dt
+I utilize the dt accessor and total_seconds() method to calculate the total seconds a bike is idle between rides.
+Then I divide this value by 60 to get a value in minutes.

 df_bike_rides['minutes_bike_idle_between_rides'] = df_bike_rides['duration_bike_idle_between_rides'].dt.total_seconds()/60